UtrechtUniversity/wildlifenl/docs/FunctionalDesign.md

 As a result, the manageable roles structure is as follows:

 - 👲 Recreationist
+- 😁 Inhabitant
-- 🧑‍🌾 Inhabitant
+- 🧑‍🌾 Agrerian
-- 🧑‍💼 Natural Resource Manager
-    - Nature Area Manager
+- 😁 Nature Area Manager
-    - Wildlife Manager
+- 😁 Wildlife Manager
-    - Land User
-    - Herd Manager (pending)
+- 😁 "Herd Manager" (pending)
 - 🧑‍🔬 Researcher
 - 🧑🏻‍💻 Administrator

 ## Applications & User Stories
 To address the objectives of the WildlifeNL project, four end-user applications have been defined and functionalities, collected from User Stories, have been added to each application.
 Note that functionalities with a priority of 4 or lower have been added for archiving purposes but will not receive any resources for implementation yet.
 Two applications are aimed at mobile use using a smartphone or tablet, whereas the other two are aimed at large screen use in a web browser on a laptop/desktop, but also functions, albeit less comfortable, in a mobile web-browser on a smartphone or tablet.
 All applications share data via the WildlifeNL API (see chapter Architecture).
 An Administrator role is defined, but no application will be created yet for this role.
 Current administrators will use the default user interface of the Wildlife API to activate functionalities assigned to their role.

-- 👲 Recreationist -> 📱 WildGids (smartphone)
+- 👲 Recreationist, Inhabitant -> 📱 WildGids (smartphone)
-- 🧑‍🌾 Inhabitant ->📱 Wilde Buren (smartphone)
+- 🧑‍🌾 Agrerian, Wildlife Manager, Nature Area Manager ->📱 WildReport (smartphone)
-- 🧑‍💼 Natural Resource Manager -> 💻 WildRadar (web browser)
+- 🧑‍💼 Nature Manager, Wildlife Manager, Herd Manager -> 💻 WildRadar (web browser)
 - 🧑‍🔬 Researcher -> 💻 ResearchConnect (web browser)
 - 🧑🏻‍💻 Administrator -> 💻 Administration (web browser)